TrildaDevCenter-Android/trildadevcenter-docker-android/README.md

  docker push pplaquette/trildadevcenter-android:latest

-for each folder with the correct tag tag here is latest
+for each folder

+the  tag here is latest

 # comit has to be done folder by folder